consoledotdev/home/content/tools/server-monitoring.md

 Datadog is also very expensive.
 The free version is limited to 5 hosts and only 1 day of data retention, plus no alerting, custom metrics or support for containers.
-Unless you’re just collecting a few metrics in a development environment that doesn’t require alerts, you will need to pay.
+Unless you're just collecting a few metrics in a development environment that doesn't require alerts, you will need to pay.
 Costs escalate quickly and unexpectedly, especially with usage based pricing on log monitoring or custom metrics that you have limited control over.
-It’s not designed for small environments that only need basic monitoring.
+It's not designed for small environments that only need basic monitoring.

 {{< close-div >}}